nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 02 The UNIX Architecture and Command Usage.markdown

 ##

-08. The executable named _foo_ present in the current directory is not executed if the current directory (represented by `.`) is not listed in the **PATH** environment variable.
+08. The program file named _foo_ present in the current directory is not executed if the current directory (represented by `.`) is not listed in the **PATH** environment variable.

 ##

-09. Any contiguous sequence of **space**, **tab** and **newline** characters is called a whitespace.
+09. Any contiguous sequence of one or more **space**, **tab** and **newline** characters is called a whitespace.
 If multiple contiguous whitespace is present between the command and its arguments, the shell automatically compresses it to a single space character.

 ##

-10. By specifying the section number as an argument to the `man` command. as follows:
+10. By specifying the section number as an argument to `man` command. as follows:

     - `man -s1 command`